markdingo/netstring/README.md

 <!-- Always newline after period so diffs are easier to read. -->
-# netstring - Robust encoding and decoding of netstrings across network connections
+# netstring - Robust encoding and decoding of netstrings

 ## Introduction